Surfing will make its debut at the Olympic Games Tokyo 2020, introducing an exceptionally beautiful and athletically demanding sport to new audiences.

 Surf competitors wear different colored jerseys to help the judges distinguish the athletes.
 A color-coded electronic board indicates to surfers which color jersey has the first right to take any wave of their choosing.
 This priority system determines which surfer’s turn it is to have first priority to take off on a wave.
 Surfers are given interference penalties if they don’t follow rules of priority.

 WHERE The 2020 Olympic surfing competition will be held at Tsurigasaki Beach in Chiba – about 40 minutes outside Tokyo.
 USA Surfing’s official forecasting partner Surfline has been watching weather and wave patterns that bode well for good conditions during the late July window of 2020.

 WHEN With the help of Surfline, leaders from the International Surfing Association and International Olympic Committee will identify the dates with the best conditions to run the Olympic surfing games.
 A 16-day window (July 24 – August 9) is being held to determine the best days to hold the surf competition.
 The contest could be compressed into two-and-a-half days, but ideally will run over four days. *A more interactive version of this guide can be found on Medium.

 USA Surfing, Inc. 1001 Avenida Pico, Suite C229 San Clemente, CA 92673 (949) 391-1010

-USA Surfing is the United States Olympic Committee and ISA-recognized National Governing Body for Surfing in the United States.
-The International Surfing Association (ISA) is recognized by the International Olympic Committee (IOC) as the World Governing Authority for Surfing, Stand Up Paddling, Prone Paddling, Bodyboarding, and Surfriding.
+USA Surfing is recognized by the International Surfing Association (ISA).
+The ISA is recognized by the International Olympic Committee (IOC) as the World Governing Authority for Surfing, Stand Up Paddling, Prone Paddling, Bodyboarding, and Surfriding.